openssl/tools/OpenSSL-Query/README.md

 OpenSSL::Query requires the following modules to build:

 - Module::Starter and its dependencies (debian package libmodule-starter-perl)
+- Module::Install		(debian package libmodule-install-perl)

 OpenSSL::Query requires these extra modules to run:

 - Class::Method::Modifiers	(debian package libclass-method-modifiers-perl)
 - Moo				(debian package libmoo-perl)
 - URI::Encode			(debian package liburi-encode-perl)
-- Install                       (debian package  libmodule-install-perl)

 Any other module OpenSSL::Query depends on should be part of core perl.